linode/developers/hugo/content/web-servers/lighttpd/use-lighttpd-web-server-on-ubuntu-16-04.md

     With the configuration you set in Steps 3 and 4, if `example.com` is requested, and `/var/www/html/example.com/htdocs/` is found, that directory becomes the document root when serving requests.
 The `0%` in the path pattern specifies that a request will be checked against host files named in the format of domain and Top Level Domain (TLD).
 The `server.document-root` directive specifies a default host that is used when a matching directory does not exist.

-    {: .caution}
+    {{< caution >}}
 > These steps configure `server.document-root` to `/var/www/html`.
 According to lighttpd documentation, this [may expose your server to a vulnerability](https://redmine.lighttpd.net/projects/lighttpd/wiki/Docs_ModEVhost#A-Bad-Example) in which authentication can be bypassed in certain situations.
 If improperly configured, this may also redirect unmatched requests to the lighttpd index page rather than the default host of your choosing.
+{{< /caution >}}

 5. Restart lighttpd to load the configuration changes: